rlivingsus/misc/standaloneBooks.md

 - Friedman, George: The Next 100 Years
 - Gaiman, Neil: American Gods
 - Garcia, Kami: Beautiful Creatures
+- Garvin, Ann: I thought you said this would work (kindle?)
 - Gates, Robert: Duty: Memoirs of a Secretary at War
 - Gaunt, Derek: Ego, Authority, Failure
 - Gee, Emily: The Sentinel Mage
 - Gibson, William: Neuromancer
+- Girard, Danielle: White Out (kindle)
 - Gladstone, Max: Last Exit; This is How you Lose the Time War
 - Gladwell, Malcolm: Blink; Outliers
 - Godin, Seth: The Dip: A little book that teaches you when to quit (& when to stick)